ireish/document-parser-v1.0/user-friendly-readme.md

 - **Document History:** View all your previously processed documents
 - **Document Preview:** See the original uploaded document
 - **Data Management:** Review and manage extracted information
+- **Secure Storage:** All document data safely stored in a database

 ## 🛠️ Getting Started